23 July 2021

 The course is intended to promote a lively interaction among students and lecturers between sessions, giving a broad overview of plasma science and engineering.
-The main goal is to help students to decide if they want to pursue studies in this area in addition to the general education in plasma physics.
+The main goal is to help students to decide if they want to pursue further studies in this area in addition to the general education in plasma physics.

 All you need to do is submit an individual report within one week after the course, resuming one of the sessions, which can include experimental work or data analysis.